Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 **Incident during trip:**

 We took a 600 KM trip to Tuticorin from Chennai and visited my in-laws.
 Not even one close call happened.
 We decided to go down south the next day, to visit another family.
-Our car was slowing going at 20 kmph in traffic and all of a sudden a biker with multiple 25kg rice bags on top of tank rammed into our car on the rear side door and dented it upon seeing a police officer.
+Our car was slowly going at 20 kmph in traffic and all of a sudden a biker with multiple 25kg rice bags on top of tank rammed into our car on the rear side door and dented it upon seeing a police officer.
 The police officer laughed and went off.
 I called people at Honda at 9 AM even though their work starts at 10 am.
 They were responsive and I sent pictures to the body shop crew.
 They told me it should cost about 8-9k (part).
 With labor, it cost more but it was covered under insurance.

 ![](https://i.imgur.com/kRYDAH7.jpg)